ondras12345/Arduino-alarm-clock/hardware/simulations/falstad/BAD-buzzer-volume-opamp.md

 # Buzzer volume adjustment (with opamp)
 __WARNING__: WIP, this is still under development

+## BAD
+This won't work as 'passive buzzers' are not piezos, they are electromechanical.

+Replace the 'passive buzzer' by a 8ohm 0.25W speaker and make a new amplifier circuit for it.

+## Description
 This circuit can be used to adjust the buzzer's volume.
 This is achieved by decreasing the voltage across the buzzer.
+The buzzer must be passive.

 The buzzer is represented by a 1k resistor in series with a 100n capacitor, the AC source represents the volume adjustment input (filtered PWM will